modavidc/README.md/README.md

 Think, Document, Design, Code, Deploy, Re-Document.
 This is the flow, my flow.

-## 💪 Motivation

 I really like to enjoy coding and thinking about code.
 I want to create things that are useful to others and that last over time.

 ## 🔨 Technologies I work with